Understanding the Severity of Jail Time for Retail Fraud Charges: A Guide to Legal Representation and Defense Strategies

 The Severity of Jail Time for Felony Retail Fraud Charges

 If a defendant has prior felony convictions, they will be considered a “habitual” offender.
-The maximum sentence increases depending on the number of previous felony convictions.
+The maximum sentence, meaning the severity of potential jail time, increases depending on the number of previous felony convictions.

 Factors That Affect the Severity of Retail Fraud Sentences

-Lack of intent to steal is another defense strategy that may be used in retail fraud cases.
+Lack of intent to steal is another defense strategy that attorneys may use to fight against retail fraud charges.
 Sometimes, the accused might not have intended to steal the merchandise.
-For example, a customer may be accused of retail fraud if they forget to pay for an item at the bottom of their shopping cart or if a purse or bag inadvertently covers it.
+For example, someone may accuse a customer of retail fraud if they forget to pay for an item at the bottom of their shopping cart or if a purse or bag inadvertently covers it.
 If the defendant had no intent to steal, they are innocent.
-A criminal defense lawyer can assist their client in developing a defense strategy to demonstrate to the judge and prosecutor they had no intent to steal.
+A criminal defense lawyer can assist their client in developing a defense strategy to demonstrate to the judge and prosecutor that they had no intent to steal, thus lowering the severity of potential jail time for retail fraud.

-Retail fraud charges can result in severe penalties, including fines, restitution, and imprisonment.
+Retail fraud charges can result in severe penalties, including fines, restitution, and time in jail.
 The severity of the punishment, including jail, may depend on the value of the stolen goods, the offender’s criminal history, and the nature of the crime.

-If you have been charged with or accused of retail fraud or shoplifting, it is imperative that you retain experienced legal counsel to protect your legal rights and potentially mitigate the charges.
+It is imperative that you retain experienced legal counsel to protect your legal rights and potentially mitigate the charges if you have been charged with or accused of retail fraud or shoplifting.
 A good retail fraud attorney can assist you in properly understanding your legal options, developing a defense strategy, and possibly having the charges dismissed or reduced.
 By taking the necessary measures to defend yourself against retail fraud charges, you can safeguard your future and avoid the potentially severe repercussions of this offense.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.